A1DS19/game-programming/making_3d_games_book/opengl/notes/GAME_ENGINE_GUIDE.md

 }
 ```

-### Step 4.3: Create Basic Shaders
+### Step 4.3: Create Phong Lighting Shaders

+Our engine uses Phong lighting shaders directly for realistic rendering.
 These are the actual shader programs written in GLSL (OpenGL Shading Language).

-`shaders/BasicMesh.vert`: This vertex shader transforms vertex positions from model space to clip space and passes data like normals and texture coordinates to the fragment shader.
+`shaders/Phong.vert`: This vertex shader transforms vertex positions from model space to clip space and passes data like normals and texture coordinates to the fragment shader.

 ```glsl
 #version 330